 Stockholder’s Equity Statement Definition

-It provides information relating to equity-related activity to the users of financial statements and it is one of the financial elements used by the analysts to understand the financial progress of the company.
-Stockholders’ equity is the value of assets available to the shareholders after all liabilities have been settled by the company.
+It provides information relating to equity-related activity to the users of financial statements, and it is one of the financial elements used by the analysts to understand the financial progress of the company.
+Stockholders’ equity is the company has settled the value of assets available to the shareholders after all liabilities.
 It indicates the company’s net worth.
 It is also is known as Shareholder’s Equity.

 Components of Stockholder’s Equity Statement